andrewgreen76/flygreen/README.md

 TOPICS AND METHODS EXPLORED TO AN EXTENT OVER THE PAST FEW DAYS :
 __________________________________________________________________________

-Applications of various programming, logic, query, and other languages.
+Types of binary file formats in Unix-like systems.
+ . .bin vs. .elf vs. .out , etc.

 Hexadecimal byte code writing :
  . understanding of the different types of binary files . (their headers)
  .
 (32-bit vs. 64-bit)
  .
 (ELF vs. raw binary vs. others)

+Applications of various programming, logic, query, and other languages.

 Assembly programming :
  . assemblers